DYR1/MoGU/README.md

 A framework for improving LLMs' security without compromising their usability, adaptable to any LLMs.

 ## News
-- [Coming Soon] We have developed a lighter MoGU framework (MoGU V2), which requires less inference cost and achieves better security.
+- [Coming Soon] We have developed a **lighter** MoGU framework (MoGU V2), which requires less inference cost and achieves better security.
-- [Coming Soon] We propose a novel method for secure fine-tuning, which focuses on preserving LLMs' security during the fine-tuning phase (The [Arxiv Version](https://arxiv.org/abs/2410.04524) is just a preliminary version.
+- [Coming Soon] We propose a novel method for **secure fine-tuning**, which focuses on preserving LLMs' security during the fine-tuning phase (The [Arxiv Version](https://arxiv.org/abs/2410.04524) is just a preliminary version.
 We have designed a new and more effective method.).
 - [2025.1.15] We released MoGU's training data and code for Llama2, Falcon, and Vicuna.
-- [2024.12.10] Our another work (Arxiv Version: [Analyzing the Inherent Response Tendency of LLMs: Real-World Instructions-Driven Jailbreak](https://arxiv.org/abs/2312.04127)) was accepted by AAAI 2025.
+- [2024.12.10] Our another work (Arxiv Version: [Analyzing the Inherent Response Tendency of LLMs: Real-World Instructions-Driven Jailbreak](https://arxiv.org/abs/2312.04127)) was accepted by **AAAI 2025**.
 This work investigates the security threat arising from “Yes-No” implicit bias in LLMs.
-- [2024.9.26] Our MoGU work ([MoGU: A Framework for Enhancing Safety of Open-Sourced LLMs While Preserving Their Usability](https://openreview.net/pdf?id=SrFbgIjb53)) was accepted by NeurIPS 2024 and we released MoGU's inference [code](https://huggingface.co/yrdu).
+- [2024.9.26] Our MoGU work ([MoGU: A Framework for Enhancing Safety of Open-Sourced LLMs While Preserving Their Usability](https://openreview.net/pdf?id=SrFbgIjb53)) was accepted by **NeurIPS 2024** and we released MoGU's inference [code](https://huggingface.co/yrdu).
 - [2024.5.23] Our research proposed a novel MoGU framework that improves LLMs' safety while preserving their usability.

 ## MoGU's Abstract